-Music teachers are invited to observe our classes free of charge in the Suzuki spirit of learning & sharing ideas.
+Music teachers are invited to observe classes free of charge in the Suzuki spirit of learning.

 Each student will have five basic sessions: 1) Masterclass, 2) Technique Class,

 3) Musicianship Class, 4) Cello Orchestra, and 5) Rhythm in Motion Class.

 The repertoire for most of the classes will be based on the playlist of selections from the Suzuki Cello School Books.
 These pieces will be used in the appropriate technique and musicianship classes.
 The students will also perform the pieces together at the end of the workshop.
 Each student should also prepare a polished solo piece to perform in the master class.
 The students will learn a brand new piece arranged for our students in the Cello Orchestra.
 The music in this session will be fun and presented through a hip-hop style that will bring a smile on everyone's face.

 We will end the weekend with a concert on Sunday February 9th at 3:45 where the students will demonstrate skills learned during the weekend.
 Parents of students under 11 are highly encouraged to attend.

 10:30 Session 2

 12:30 Lunch (Each person should bring their own)

 2:15 Session 5